perlin-network/life/README.md

 # Life

-**life** is an secure & fast WebAssembly VM built for decentralized applications, written in [Go](https://golang.org/) by Perlin Network.
+**life** is a secure & fast WebAssembly VM built for decentralized applications, written in [Go](https://golang.org/) by Perlin Network.

 ## Features